MrNtex/NumericLib/README.md

 # Metody Numeryczne

 This project implements various numerical methods for solving mathematical problems.
+(Made as a part of Numerical methods class)

 ## Features